-Approximately three or more awards of up to $3,000 each will be given for summer 2019 to support travel to the internship site, local housing, and/or stipend (if not provided by the internship host).
+Approximately three or more awards of up to $3,000 each will be given for summer internships to support travel to the internship site, local housing, and/or stipend (if not provided by the internship host).
 The applicant should take full advantage of any stipend or funding offered by the internship host and home institute and then specify the amount and purpose of funds required from SOT.
 The SOT funds are to be used to close gaps in available funds to facilitate participation by graduate trainees.
 Applications should include letters of support from the graduate advisor and director of graduate studies, as well as documentation of acceptance from the internship host, to validate and ensure success of the opportunity.

 More details can be found on the GIFT application site.

 The ECDC committee will accept pre-applications until November 8th, 2019.
 Those selected for full application will be notified by January 2020, with a deadline of February 20, 2020 for the full application.